.png)

 Louis’ smile grew when he saw the cover.
 “I really should get one of those for Kelani, if you don’t think it would make me look too bad.”
 He nudged me playfully from his swing.

 Even though my ‘anakala was in his late seventies, he still had game.
 ‘Big-time’ game.
 Maybe it was a musician thing.
-Musicians never seemed to lose their swag, except for me.
+They never seemed to lose their swag, except for me.
 I never had any to begin with.
 I was too shy.
 Lyrics were how I expressed myself, and the stage was my ‘safe’ social interaction.
-But in answer to Louis’s question, I knew better than to believe a book could ever make him look bad.
-The story of how he’d recently been reunited with his first love was even more romantic than any of the books I’d been reading.
+But in answer to Louis’ question, I knew better than to believe a book could ever make him look bad.
+The story of how he’d recently been reunited with his first love was more romantic than any of the books I’d been reading.

 Louis looked at me with a creased brow.
 “I’m glad you’re getting some time to relax.
-But I know you, Luna, you only break out the romance books when things are bad.
+But I know you, Luna.
+You only break out the romance books when things are bad.
 And you re-read Cece when things are dire.”

-Yes, Louis knew me all too well.
+Louis knew me all too well.
 Actually, he knew me better than anyone.
 Romance books were my therapy.
 And Cece was the best therapist of them all.

-In a moment’s time, I saw a frown appear across his cool and collected features.
+But in a moment’s time, I saw a frown appear across his cool and collected features.

 “Luna, what are all these notifications about?
 What exactly am I looking at?”

 We didn’t keep secrets, but I knew he wouldn’t search through my phone.
 He always waited for me to share things with him.
-I tucked myself beside him on the porch swing, and started scrolling through the label’s Instagram feed.
+I tucked myself beside him on the porch swing and started scrolling through the label’s Instagram feed.
 Then the text messages from my manager, Steve.

 “Honey, why is your ex-boyfriend photographed beside you on these Instagram posts?
 And why is Steve texting you about boosting your career and doing what is best for the label?”
-I watched as a protective edge took over his features.
+I watched as a protective edge took over his tone.

 “It’s complicated.”
 I sighed.

 “Doesn’t look complicated, ku’uipo.
 Looks like they’re using you . . . again.
 Because they think they can.
-Niceness should never be confused with weakness.”
+Kindness should never be confused with weakness.”
 He began forcefully pushing up his rolled shirt sleeves as if preparing for battle.

 Luna- Age 32